MacPython/numpy-atlas-binaries/README.md

     - make `site.cfg` to point numpy / scipy at ATLAS binaries with matching architecture
-    - Compile with crafted compile / link flags to remove default `arch` flags and add specific archicture flags.
+    - Compile with crafted compile / link flags to remove default `arch` flags and add specific architecture flags.
 This gives an architecture-specific wheel
     - use `delocate` and `delocate-wheel` to copy required dynamic libraries into the built wheel
 - Fuse the architecture specific wheels into one combined architecture wheel